GEOS-ESM/FILDA/src/MCBEF/README.md

     pip install -r MCBEF.yml
 ```

-In both cases, once the environment is created and the requirement are installed, you should be able to implement the MCBEF library.
+In both cases, once the environment is created and the requirement are installed, you should be able to implement the McBEF library.

-## How to use MCBEF:
+## How to use McBEF:

 ### Forward processing

-The MCBEF process the VNP47IMG Level2 prdouct at overpass level, as input parameters they are required:
+The McBEF process the VNP47IMG Level2 prdouct at overpass level, as input parameters they are required:
 ```
 - jdn, julian day in the format "AYYYYDDD", e.g. "A2022006"
 - overpass_beg, start time in the format "HHMM", e.g. "0018"